In this post, OpenAI’s ChatGPT architecture and its Large language models GPT-3, InstructGPT, ChatGPT, and GPT-4 are explained.

 According to GPT-3 paper, GPT-3’s datasets include CommonCrawl, WebText2, Books1, Books2, and Wikipedia.
 CommonCrawl is one of the largest open-source web crawling databases, containing a petabyte-scale data volume, which has been widely used as training data for existing LLMs.
 The English-only filtered versions of Wikipedia are widely used in most LLMs.
 As for Books1 and Books2, they are much larger than BookCorpus used in GPT-1 and GPT-2.

-Although it is not showing in GPT-3 datasets, code is added as part of datasets as well.
+Although it is not showing in GPT-3 datasets, code is added as part of the datasets as well.
 The code data is from existing work that crawls open-source licensed codes from the Internet.
-Two major sources are public code repositories under open-source licenses, e.g., GitHub and code-related question-answering platforms, e.g., StackOverflow.
+Two major sources are public code repositories under open-source licenses, e.g., GitHub, and code-related question-answering platforms, e.g., StackOverflow.